 Birchington and Margate – Minnis Bay is located in Birchington-on-Sea and offers dogfish and bass from the shore in summer, as well as thornback ray to mackerel fillet, bluey or sandeel baits cast at distance.
 Smooth-hound can also be caught if the sea is calm with crab baits (peeler, hermit or hardback) the best choice of bait.
-From autumn onwards whiting can be out in force with mackerel strip said to be the best bait, but in reality they are not fussy and will take most baits.
+From autumn onwards whiting around and will take most baits if they are present.
 Codling will also show.
-Kingsgate Bay, Botany Bay and Joss Bay all within a mile or so of each other between Ramsgate and Margate and consist of sandy stretches with rocky outcrops and offer the chance of bass to peeler crab or ragworm baits, as well as dogfish and flatfish.
+Kingsgate Bay, Botany Bay and Joss Bay all within a mile or so of each other between Ramsgate and Margate and consist of sandy stretches with rocky outcrops and offer the chance of bass to peeler crab or ragworm baits, as well as dogfish and various flatfish species.
+Smooth-hound and rays are also a possibility here.
 Low water is the best time to fish for them.
-Smooth-hound and rays also a possibility here.
 View this area on Google Maps here.

-Dover – Admiralty pier in is a top mark.
-In summer it produces which are ideally suited to catch on light gear such as garfish, mackerel and smaller pollock.
-Bass, sole, gurnard and black bream may show to bottom fished baits and there is a chance of smooth-hound to crab baits on 3/0 – 4/0 hooks.
-Winter sees flounder, whiting and dab, as well as a few very good cod.
+Dover – Admiralty Pier produces species that are ideally suited to catch on lures and float fished baits such as garfish, mackerel and smaller pollock.
+Bass, sole, gurnard and rays may show to bottom fished baits and there is a chance of smooth-hound to crab baits on size 3/0 – 4/0 hooks.
+Winter sees flounder, whiting and dab, as well as some very good cod.
 The tidal flow can be strong here and anglers can have problems holding the bottom – short casts and big grip leads help, but at some times fishing can be very difficult due to the tide.
 The pier has variable opening times and there is a charge to access the pier.
+Update: as of 2021 it looks likely that Admiralty Pier will be closed to anglers.
 View this area on Google Maps here.

-Hastings – Hastings pier was closed to public in 2006 due to being structurally unsafe, and burned down in a fire in 2010.
-However, the wreckage of what is left of the pier has decent fish present, including potentially big bass.
-Peeler crab and ragworm baits can work, as can a live-baited small fish.
-Surrounding beaches also produce bass, as well as Dover sole and silver eels in the summer and flounder, codling and whiting in the autumn/winter.
-Thornback ray are also a summer possibility for anglers casting sandeel or bluey baits a long way.
-Tourists can be a problem when day fishing in summer months, so night or very early morning is the best time to fish here.
+Hastings – Hastings Pier was closed to public in 2006 due to being structurally unsafe and burned down in a fire in 2010.
+The pier has since been rebuilt and reopened and fishing is allowed, although anglers must buy a ticket and there are a large number of rules and regulations to follow and the pier is often closed to anglers.
+The beaches around the pier are also good fishing marks.
+The pier and beaches can produce a range of species.
+These include bass to peeler crab and ragworm baits, Dover sole and silver eels in the summer and flounder, codling and whiting in the autumn and winter.
+Thornback ray are also a summer possibility for anglers casting sandeel or bluey baits a long way, as are smooth-hound to crab baits.
 View this area on Google Maps here.

-Bexhill and Eastbourne – Thankfully, attempts to ban angling in Bexhill have failed.
-Beaches around this areas can produce bass and silver eels in summer with peeler crab catching the best fish.
-Cod, whiting are caught in winter and dogfish caught all year round.
-A number of big smooth-hounds are also taken from this area every year.
-The pier at Eastbourne is an excellent summer light gear venue, with spinning or float fishing for mackerel, scad and garfish providing great fun.
-There is a fair few weever fish caught here on feathers and daylights so be careful.
-Bottom fished baits can see Dover sole, and school bass caught in the summer, codling, whiting, flounder and dab in the winter and dogfish all year round.
+Bexhill and Eastbourne – The beaches around this area can produce bass and silver eels in summer with peeler crab often accounting for the best fish.
+Cod and whiting are caught in winter and dogfish are caught all year round.
+A number of big smooth-hounds are also taken from this area every year to crab baits.
+The pier at Eastbourne is an excellent summer light gear venue where mackerel, scad and garfish can be caught on lures or float fished baits, although weever fish can also turn up in catches so anglers must be careful.
+Angling was banned on Eastbourne Pier in 2016 but has been allowed again since 2019 although anglers must now be members of an angling club to fish from the pier.
+Bottom fished baits can see Dover sole, and school bass caught in the summer and codling, whiting, flounder and dab in the winter and dogfish all year round.
 Pevensey Bay is a nearby beach made up of sand, mud and shingle.
-Dogfish, plaice and sole and chance of a ray, big bass or smooth hound during summer, cod and flounder in winter.
-This mark generally fishes best over low tide, but be careful as you can sink into soft mud in certain sections.
-White Horses mark near to Pevensey Bay will produce silver eels and dab in spring, bass, dogfish, sole, mackerel and flounder in summer.
-Bass and flounder will remain through autumn, with cod and whiting soon joining them.
+Dogfish, plaice and sole and chance of a ray, big bass or smooth-hound during summer and cod and flounder in winter.
+This mark generally fishes best over low tide, but anglers should be careful as there is the risk of sinking into soft mud in certain sections.
+The White Horses mark near Pevensey Bay will produce silver eels and dab in spring, bass, dogfish, Dover sole, mackerel and flounder in the summer.
+Bass and flounder will remain through autumn, with cod and whiting appearing in the winter.
 View this area on Google Maps here.

-Beachy Head and River Cuckmere – Beachy Head has some great venues to fish but can be a long walk and think twice about fishing near cliffs – rockfalls have injured people in the past!
+Beachy Head and River Cuckmere – Beachy Head has some great venues to fish but can be a long walk and cliff marks can be dangerous.
 Areas that give access to deep water offer good lure fishing and spinning for bass with mackerel also taken.
-Point known as the Ledge best for bass fishing.
-River Cuckmere is runs inland (obviously) from the South Downs Way and has bass in the mouth of the river.
+The point known as the Ledge is best for bass fishing which can also be caught in the mouth of the River Cuckmere.
 Mullet, silver eels and flounder can also be caught here and all travel surprisingly far inland.
 Float fishing can be an effective tactic to catch the eels, bottom fished baits will catch flounder, and stealthy tactics, groundbaiting and light gear will be needed for the mullet.
-Spinners and plugs will get bass and there is also the chance of a sea trout, although technically a licence is needed to take this species.
+Sea trout can also be caught here but a licence is needed to target this species.
 View this area on Google Maps here.